Frannie-cpu/iam-project/README.md

 |---|---|---|
 | Resignation (a Leaver) | Abner Taavi, HR Manager | I blocked his sign-in, signed him out everywhere, removed his groups, saved his work, and took back his licence. |

+**STEPS**

+The order of these steps matter.
+First I stopped him getting in by blocking his sign-in, then I tidied everything else up.

+If I tidy up first and block him last, there is a gap where a leaver still has access, and that gap is where trouble happens.

+- Block His Sign-In - **Goal:** To stop Abner from being able to log in, without deleting anything yet.

+Blocking sign-in only stops new logins, but Abner might still be logged in on his phone or laptop right now.
+Revoking his sessions kicks him out of everything immediately.

+- Sign Him out everywhere by revoking session - **Goal:** To end every session Abner currently has open.

+- Remove His Groups and Any Admin Roles **Goal:** To take Abner out of every group and remove any admin role.

+- Save His Work Before Anything Is Deleted **Goal:** To assign Abner's manager, access to Abner's mailbox and files, so the team keeps any relevant information (client emails, in-progress documents, shared file ownership).

+- Take back the License **Goal** To remove Abner's Microsoft 365 E5 licence so it can be reused.

+- Delete the account — **Goal:** To permanently remove Abner's identity object, once mailbox handover, compliance holds, and license reclaim are all confirmed complete (typically after 30days or a defined retention window, not on day one).

+Access control is time-critical, data governance is not — but data governance still has to happen before the object disappears.
+Blocking sign-in and revoking sessions removes the risk.
+Deleting removes the data and continuity.

 ## 6. Conditional-Access-Policy
 conditional access